 When you want to remove any cramped feeling from your basement, you can always extend your basement.
 This involves pouring a larger foundation, knocking out a wall, and having a bigger basement built out.
 This can give you a lot more room, plus leave your home open to an addition above the new basement down the line if you so choose.
 You will have to work with a contractor to get this done, as the walls and location must be selected very carefully not to impact the structural integrity of your home.

 To find out what options come along with your home and property, give us a call at All Canadian Renovations Ltd. today.
-We can help you figure out ways of opening up your cramped basement and extend the parts of your home that you can comfortably live in.
+We can help you figure out ways of opening up your cramped basement and extending the parts of your home that you can comfortably live in.